Identifying the Treatment Landscape for Advanced Lung Cancers

 Video

-Lastly, Bharat suggested that while chemotherapy, immunotherapy, and targeted therapies may be employed for the treatment of stage IV cancers, he suggested that they frequently fail.
-As an alternative, he stated that at Northwestern Medicine, patients may be enrolled in the Double lung transplant REgistry Aimed for lung-limited Malignancies (DREAM) program, which he states is viable for patients with lung-confined advanced cancers.
+Lastly, Bharat suggested that although chemotherapy, immunotherapy, and targeted therapies may be employed for the treatment of stage IV cancers, they frequently fail.
+As an alternative, he stated that at Northwestern Medicine, patients may be enrolled in the DREAM Program, which he states is viable for patients with lung-confined advanced cancers.
 Furthermore, in the event of metastasis beyond the lung or ineligibility for surgery, patients are considered for radiotherapy.

 Transcript:

 For the more advanced [lung cancers], stage II and III, we typically combine surgery with either immunotherapy or targeted therapy.
-What I mean by that is we will biopsy the tumor, we will study the genetic profile and see if we can design a therapy customized to that cancer.
+What I mean by that is we will biopsy the tumor.
+We will study the genetic profile and see if we can design a therapy customized to that cancer.
 We will treat it; often, we are able to downsize it, and then we can perform removal with surgery.
-Then, for stage IV cancers, we have different types of chemotherapy, immunotherapy, and targeted therapies, and all of these fail.
+For stage IV cancers, we have different types of chemotherapy, immunotherapy, and targeted therapies, and all of these fail.
 If the cancer is limited to the lungs, then we offer the DREAM Program, that double lung transplant.
 Finally, when patients cannot [undergo] surgery, we introduce radiation.

 Recent Videos